Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshot_meta_column_names.md

   coalesce(cast(updated_at as string), '')
 )
 ```
+The exact fields included in the hash depend on the snapshot strategy:

 - For the [`timestamp` strategy](/reference/resource-configs/strategy#use-the-timestamp-strategy), the hash typically combines the [`unique_key`](/reference/resource-configs/unique_key) columns and the `updated_at` value.
 - For the [`check` strategy](/reference/resource-configs/strategy#use-the-check-strategy), the hash combines the `unique_key` columns and the values of the columns listed in [`check_cols`](/reference/resource-configs/check_cols).